developmentseed/obstore/README.md

 - **Streaming uploads** from files or async or sync iterators.
 - **Streaming list**, with no need to paginate.
 - Automatic [**multipart uploads**](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) for large file objects.
+- File-like object API and [fsspec](https://github.com/fsspec/filesystem_spec) integration.
+- Easy to install with **no required Python dependencies**.
 - Support for **conditional put** ("put if not exists"), as well as custom tags and attributes.
 - Optionally return list results in [Apache Arrow](https://arrow.apache.org/) format, which is faster and more memory-efficient than materializing Python `dict`s.
-- File-like object API and [fsspec](https://github.com/fsspec/filesystem_spec) integration.
-- Easy to install with no required Python dependencies.
-- The [underlying Rust library](https://docs.rs/object_store) is production quality and used in large scale production systems, such as the Rust package registry [crates.io](https://crates.io/).
 - Zero-copy data exchange between Rust and Python via the [buffer protocol](https://jakevdp.github.io/blog/2014/05/05/introduction-to-the-python-buffer-protocol/).

 <!-- For Rust developers looking to add object_store support to their Python packages, refer to pyo3-object_store. -->